-I have to admit…a couple of years ago, I wasn’t even sure what a Cricut was.
+I have to admit, a few years ago, I wasn’t even sure what a Cricut was.

 The design is pretty intricate and I knew there was no way I would have the patience to cut it out by hand.

 So I went on a hunt for a way to take a design on my computer and have it cut from a piece of mat board.